asandriss/WebCrawler/README.md

 # WebCrawler

-A lightweight, testable web crawler built in .NET using `HttpClient`, DI, and structured logging.
+A lightweight, testable web crawler built in C# and .NET
 Designed to traverse internal pages of a given website, collect links, and output a ranked list of all seen URLs.

+As it was meant for an interview, the focus was on code quaility and readability over feature bloat.
+Some suggested features are listed in the Further Improvements section below.

 ---